eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     requires user authentication and data access to provide a service, the process initiates through either a web browser or a mobile app.

-- **The Secure Cryptographic Interface (SCI)** enables the Wallet Instance to communicate with the Wallet Secure Cryptographic Application (WSCA).
+- **The Secure Cryptographic Interface (SCI)** enables the Wallet Unit to communicate with the Wallet Secure Cryptographic Application (WSCA).
 This interface is specifically designed for managing cryptographic assets and executing cryptographic functions.

-- **The PID Issuance Interface (PII)** is based on the \[OpenID4VCI\] protocol and is used when the wallet instance communicates with a PID Provider to request and receive PIDs to be stored within the wallet instance.
+- **The PID Issuance Interface (PII)** is based on the \[OpenID4VCI\] protocol and is used when the Wallet Unit communicates with a PID Provider to request and receive PIDs to be stored within the Wallet Unit.

 - **The Attestation Issuance Interfaces** **(AII)** is based on the
-    \[OpenID4VCI\] protocol and is used by the wallet instance to request various attestations that Users wants to include in their Wallet Instance.
+    \[OpenID4VCI\] protocol and is used by the Wallet Unit to request various attestations that Users wants to include in their Wallet Unit.

-- **The Remote Signing Interface (RSI)** facilitates communication between the Wallet Instance and the Qualified Electronic Signature (QES) Remote Service Provider.
+- **The Remote Signing Interface (RSI)** facilitates communication between the Wallet Unit and the Qualified Electronic Signature (QES) Remote Service Provider.
 This interface is specifically used to execute a QES remote signature.